thenexthub/Codira/docs/CrossCompilationModel.md

 compiler.

-The Platform SDK contains C/C++ content which is actually consumed through the clang importer rather than the Swift compiler.
-The Swift toolchain uses clang as the C/C++ compiler on all platforms as it is embedded to generate inline foreign function interface (FFI) to enable seamless C/C++ bridging to Swift.
+The Platform SDK contains C/C++ content which is actually consumed through the clang importer rather than the Codira compiler.
+The Codira toolchain uses clang as the C/C++ compiler on all platforms as it is embedded to generate inline foreign function interface (FFI) to enable seamless C/C++ bridging to Codira.
 The flag used by clang is derived from the GCC toolchain, and is spelt `--sysroot`.
 The compiler driver is responsible for identifying the structure of the sysroot.
 When cross-compiling, there isn't a consistent location for these files, so the driver must expose an argument to specify where to find these files.

-On Darwin platforms, the Platform SDK and Swift SDK are shipped combined into a single SDK.
-As a result the singular `-sdk` flag allows control over the Platform SDK and Swift SDK.
+On Darwin platforms, the Platform SDK and Codira SDK are shipped combined into a single SDK.
+As a result the singular `-sdk` flag allows control over the Platform SDK and Codira SDK.
 Windows uses a split model as the Windows SDK is split into multiple components and can be controlled individually (i.e. UCRT version, SDK version, VCRuntime version).
-The `-sdk` flag is used to specify the location of the Swift SDK which is merged with the Platform SDK.
+The `-sdk` flag is used to specify the location of the Codira SDK which is merged with the Platform SDK.
 By default, the environment variable `SDKROOT` is used to seed the value of `-sdk`, though the user may specify the value explicitly.
 Other platforms do not currently have a flag to control this location and the toolchain defaults to a set of relative